_____ is due to deficiency of the enzyme uroporphyrinogen decarboxylase

 _____, probably acting through an aporepressor molecule, acts as a negative regulator of the synthesis of ALA Synthase-1 in the hepatic biosynthesis of Heme

-Chromosome 11, apart form the -globin chain also synthesizes the _____ chain of embryonic Hb
+Chromosome 11, apart from the β-globin chain, also synthesizes the _____ chains of embryonic Hb.

 Which enzyme is defective in X-linked porphyria?_____